|Kit Size:||25T/Kit||Cut-Off:||See Insert|

 (Please refer to the illustration above)

-*NOTE: The intensity of the color in the test line regions (IgM and IgG) may vary depending on the concentration of Rubella antibodies present in the specimen.
-Therefore, any shade of color in the test line region (IgM and/or IgG) should be considered positive.
+*NOTE: The intensity of the color in the test line region (T) will vary depending on the concentration of HCV antibodies present in the specimen.
+Therefore, any shade of red in the test region should be considered positive.

-NEGATIVE: One colored line appears in the control line region (C).
-No line appears in the test line regions (IgM and IgG).
+NEGATIVE: One color line appears in the control region (C).
+No apparent red or pink line appears in the test region (T).

 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
-Review the procedure and repeat the test with a new test.
+Review the procedure and repeat the test with a new test cassette.
 If the problem persists, discontinue using the test kit immediately and contact your local distributor.